URGENT ACTION NEEDED

 We have to defend and promote Universal Public Healthcare before it's too late.

-Premier Danielle Smith wants to let doctors work in both the public and private systems at the same time.
+Alberta Premier Danielle Smith wants to let doctors work in both the public and private systems at the same time.
 She has just introduced legislation to showcase this.

 No Canadian province has ever done this.
 It creates a private fast lane for people who pay and leaves everyone else waiting longer in a weaker public system.